AlexSpencer27/casana/README.md

 - You may add to the visualization code, but do not remove the existing plots
 - Do not update the signal generation or batch generation code
 - The solution should be implemented as a neural network, not manual feature detection

-### Troubleshooting
-If you encounter issues with PyTorch installation, please refer to the official PyTorch installation guide at https://pytorch.org/get-started/locally/ for platform-specific instructions.